go-go-golems/workspace-manager/ttmp/2025-08-23/02-analyzing-and-planning-for-a-git-centered-functionality-refactoring.md

 - Short term: keep `hybrid` default for maximum coverage; retain CLI for `worktree` and rebase.
 - Mid term: after tests + parity are green, set default to `gogit` for repo operations; keep `WorktreeManager` CLI.
 - Long term: if a native `worktree` backend is adopted (e.g., `git2go`), consider removing CLI fallback; otherwise keep CLI as optional fallback behind a flag.

+### 25. Today’s updates (2025-08-23)

+- Implemented concurrency with `errgroup` + `semaphore` in `status` and `sync` flows; added `--jobs` flags in CLI.
+- Replaced `git worktree list` verification with `WorktreeManager.List()` in `workspace.go` cleanup paths.
+- Ensured `golang.org/x/sync` is a direct dependency.
+- Notes:
+  - Default `--jobs` is conservative (1); users can scale up as needed.
+  - Parallel execution collects results per repo to keep output readable and ordered.
+  - Next to consider: non-interactive/policy flags, and porting concurrency to `diff`, `commit --add-all`, and other eligible verbs if desired.